Frequently Asked Questions About Divorce

 The court will address both legal and physical custody.
 Joint legal custody is typically awarded and gives both parents equal decision-making authority regarding health, education, religious upbringing and other important matters.
 Usually, one parent is awarded primary physical custody and the other parent is awarded visitation, although both parents can share physical custody equally as well.

 Are my spouse’s retirement benefits considered marital property?

 Yes.
-However the valuation and division of retirement accounts depends on both state and federal law.
+However, the valuation and division of retirement accounts depends on both state and federal law.
 Mr. Coxwell will explain Mississippi law to you while he works on your case.

 What are the different types of divorce?

-Each state varies on the types of divorces it grants and the components of those divorces.
 In Mississippi, there are three types (or reasons) for divorce:

 - The first type is due to irreconcilable differences and is agreed upon by both spouses.
 In this type of divorce, no establishment of fault is required.
 The couple simply agrees that the marriage is irreparable and that divorce is the only option; it is also referred to as a “no-fault divorce.”
 For this type of divorce to proceed, both parties must agree to all the terms set forth in the divorce settlement.